hypherionmc/jqlite/readme.md

 }
 ```

-Basic fetchall with filter example
+Basic fetchAll with filter example

 ```java
 MyTableName myTable = new MyTableName();